 If you feel tired, weak, and cannot rest well at night it is very possible to have a lack of iron in the body.

-Iron is one of the minerals found in the largest amounts in the blood, the rest being distributed in the bone marrow, liver, and spleen.
+This is one of the minerals found in the largest amounts in the blood, the rest being distributed in the bone marrow, liver, and spleen.
 It is an essential nutrient for living organisms, necessary for the production of hemoglobin (the substance that gives the blood its red color), as well as some enzymes.

 Here is everything about iron and what you need to do to recover.

-Iron is essential for transporting oxygen from the lungs to other organs, for transporting substances involved in energy metabolism, for maintaining immunity and growth.
+It is essential for transporting oxygen from the lungs to other organs, for transporting substances involved in energy metabolism, for maintaining immunity and growth.

 • It is a mineral that helps growth.
 It supports both the physical and mental development of children during the development period.